 The recent years have signaled a turning point for the automotive industry.
-Car manufacturers, dealerships, repair shops and even ride-sharing services find themselves in a situation where they have to introduce new, disruptive measures to not only stay ahead of the competition but also to stay afloat.
-Automotive loyalty programs are one such solution: though previously they weren’t seen as a good fit for this vertical, next-gen car rewards systems are now capable of driving KPIs for such companies.
+Car manufacturers, dealerships, repair shops, and even car-rental services find themselves in a situation where they have to introduce new, disruptive measures to not only stay ahead of the competition but also to stay afloat.
+Automotive loyalty programs are one such solution, capable of driving both engagement KPIs.

 Key Takeaways – TL; DR